 Once you have the entire list of backlinks, add it to the Backlink Monitoring tool.
 Doing so will enable you to keep a finger on the pulse of the backlinks and take timely action if anything changes.

-In turn, the Backlink Monitoring tool provides additional information on each added backlink, such as its overall and search engine index status, Alexa rank, Moz Domain Authority score, destination URL, and anchor text.
+In turn, the Backlink Monitoring tool provides additional information on each added backlink, such as its overall and search engine index status, Domain Trust and Page Trust scores, Alexa rank, destination URL, and anchor text.

 17. Set up a disavow file